 By default, the Ultimate Performance Plan isn’t unlocked.
 Therefore, we have to do it through Windows Powershell.

-- Start > Search for Windows PowerShell
+- Start > Search for Windows PowerShell and Run it as an Administrator.

 - Once Opened, Paste the code mentioned below.